6-week Gap Year program 2021: Thailand Culture and Service

 One of the most interesting areas of the national park is Cheow Larn Lake, where the group will be heading next.
 This man‐made reservoir has outstanding beauty with its towering limestone cliffs and jungle‐clad hills.
 This will be the perfect place to take longtail boards, enjoy a Thai style lunch of local vegetables and fresh fish from the lake, and immerse yourself with nature.

-Throughout your 6-week Gap Year program 2021: Thailand Culture and Service program, you will experience a variety of accommodations along the way to immerse you in the country and have different perspective:
+Throughout your 6-week Gap Year program 2021: Thailand Culture and Service program, you will experience a variety of accommodations along the way to immerse you in the country and have a different perspective:

 - Chiang Mai – double room in a guesthouse with complimentary Wi-Fi